Why can’t my child speak clearly? Why your child may not qualify for speech services?

 What to look for:

-The child might speak in a whisper, have slurred speech or appear to be talking through his nose.
+The child might speak in a whisper, have slurred speech, or appear to be talking through his nose.
 There may also be other physical problems related to their being unable to control their muscle movement.
-Children with cerebral palsy often have dysarthia.
+Children with cerebral palsy often have dysarthria.

 Dysarthia

-Symptoms: In dysarthria, the speech mechanisms that control respiration, voice production, resonation and articulation are affected.
+Symptoms: Dysarthia, the speech mechanisms that control respiration, voice production, resonation, and articulation, are affected.
 Many individuals with dysarthric speech patterns also have difficulty swallowing.
 Dysarthric speech ranges from being slightly distorted to unintelligible.
-Persons with dysarthia are usually able to understand spoken and written language.
+Persons with dysarthria are usually able to understand spoken and written language.

 Treatment and Rehabilitation: Speech therapy programs, which teach individuals ways to improve overall speech intelligibility, can be effective.
 In more severe dysarthria augmentative communication devices, such as picture boards, computers and speech synthesizers, may be helpful.